fiszermane/opwolf-cheat/README.md

 # How to Debug
 ###
 Launch the MAME debugger.<br>
-I used "-speed 0.2" to keep it at a minimum.
+I used `-speed 0.2` to keep speed at a minimum in case I needed to let it run.
 I used: `mame -window -debug -speed 0.2 opwolf`

 # How it works
 ###
-Its straight forward.
+Its straightforward.
 The instruction that checks for the timer is:<br>
 <br>
 `00A35A  dbra    D0, $a34a         51C8 FFEE`<br>
 <br>
-It's located in $00A35A.
-Decrease and branch to $a34a where it will quickly return to decrease again.<br>
+It's located in `$00A35A`.
+The command `dbra` - Decrease D0 and branch to `$a34a` where it will quickly return to decrease again.<br>
 <br>
 I change this to <br><br>
 `00A35A  bra     $a34c        60F0`<br>